ChristopherL891123/Research--Code-Development-for-Flow-Simulation/README.md

 In this research, Python code is developed to visualize the simulation of a 1D Poiseuille model that helps us visualize how each of these variables alters the flow of blood.

+Matplotlib was used for visualizing results.

+J. D. Hunter, "Matplotlib: A 2D Graphics Environment," in Computing in Science & Engineering, vol. 9, no. 3, pp. 90-95, May-June 2007, doi: 10.1109/MCSE.2007.55.